The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 BREAKOUTS I • 2:00 – 3:15 p.m.READ MORE

-Implementing diversion and problem-solving practices to prevent people from falling into homelessness at the access points to your homeless response system is critical.
-It reduces in-flow, stops people from experiencing homelessness, and helps conserve resources for people who have no other housing alternatives.
-Learn the core components of diversion practice and recommendations on how to implement it across your system.
+Implementing problem-solving strategies such as diversion and rapid-exit practices to avert and end people’s homelessness at the access points to your homeless response system is critical.
+These problem-solving strategies reduce the in-flow of people into your system, stops people from experiencing homelessness, and helps conserve resources for people who have no other housing alternatives.
+Learn the core components of diversion and rapid exit practices and how communities operationalize these system-wide strategies within their Continuums of Care to serve individuals, families, youth, and veterans.

 1.03 Racial Equity and Homelessness: What’s Happening in the Field